oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-prechecks/switchover-prechecks.md

 - Monitor the executed prechecks plan
 - Verify the executed prechecks plan

-## Task 1: Perform Run prechecks for the mushop-app-switchover plan
+## Task 1: Perform Run prechecks for the Switchover plan

 1. Login into OCI Console.
 Select region as **Pheonix**.